tykoii/blog/_posts/2021-01-16-koi-is-a-protocol.markdown

 As more and more people earn KOI for contributing, we will also expand the ability to request verifiable tasks related to the content of this archive, thereby creating an interwoven incentive mechanism to support longterm growth.

-*The KOI Profit Sharing Community will act as an incentive mechanism to reward contributions to the Arweave.*
+**NOTE:** The KOI Profit Sharing Community will act as an incentive mechanism to reward contributions to the Arweave.

 # The First Three
-The first three ways that a user can earn extra _*bounty*_ tokens will be built as a part of the core product offerring, allowing immediate utility of the token, and providing an example for future development.
+The first three ways that a user can earn extra ***bounty*** tokens will be built as a part of the core product offerring, allowing immediate utility of the token, and providing an example for future development.

 ## Public Surveys
 A crucial part of modern democracy is polling and census data.
 The KOI protocol allows anyone to verify their identity and begin answering polling questions.
 The result will be written on the permaweb for all to see, and can serve not only as an anthropoligical tool, but simultaneously a voting mechanism for a wide range of subjects, ideas, or debates.